Feature Request #3615

 At the bottom of http://newgrf-specs.tt-wiki.net/wiki/RailtypeLabels, see also page 26 of the PDF at http://www.tt-forums.net/viewtopic.php?f=26&t=58283.

-#1 Updated by dandan over 1 year ago
+#1 Updated by dandan about 7 years ago

 - Status changed from New to Assigned